Venafi/terraform-provider-venafi/website/docs/index.html.markdown

 0.15.4 (you can find out more about this transition in [here](https://github.com/Venafi/vcert/releases/tag/v4.17.0)).
 For backward compatibility during Terraform state refresh please update to version 0.15.5 or above.

-!> As a part for upgrading our provider to SDK version 2, we dropped for Terraform 0.11 and below.
+!> As a part for upgrading our provider to SDK version 2, we dropped support for Terraform version 0.11 and below.

 [Venafi](https://www.venafi.com) is the enterprise platform for Machine Identity Protection.
 The Venafi provider streamlines the process of acquiring SSL/TLS